 - Despite big cuts to its budget, Cheltenham’s LibDem council froze both council tax and local car park charges for five years in a row, helping everyone’s daily cost of living

-- Martin and his casework team took up thousands of individual cases over the years as well, helping people challenge unfair laws and rules or poor decisions or treatment at the hands of companies, regulators, hospitals, councils, government ministries, colleges, schools or hospitals.
+- As an MP, Martin and his casework team took up thousands of individual cases over the years as well, helping people challenge unfair laws and rules or poor decisions or treatment at the hands of companies, regulators, hospitals, councils, government ministries, colleges, schools or hospitals.
 All for no charge.